-NUR 039 State Board Preparation Level I Prerequisites: Consent required
+NUR 039 State Board Preparation

 This course assists Nursing Program graduates in preparing for the State Board of Nursing Examination.
 Emphasis is placed on reviewing learned materials and on taking a national competitive examination.
 Grading uses the satisfactory/unsatisfactory system.
 Instructor consent is required for registration in this course.